eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin MDP Kit/page_adoption-view.md

 Simulation models contain critical information about the intellectual properties of a company.
 This makes it difficult for companies to share their models with their suppliers or customers.
 In addition building simulation models compatible with those of suppliers or customers requires agreements on how the model should be built and the data format to use.

 Provide representative (behavioural) digital twins of components or even vehicles.
 This includes on the one hand the digital twin as a virtual model, but also the behaviour and usage, i.e. the data which drives the model.
-The challenge is the combination of both while intellectual properties of all companies are kep
+The challenge is the combination of both while intellectual properties of all companies are kept protected.

 ### Benefits